elastic/elasticsearch-net/new_docs/contents/nest/core/percolate.markdown

 # Percolation
 The percolator allows to register queries against an index, and then send percolate requests which include a doc, and getting back the queries that match on that doc out of the set of registered queries.

-The percolate is a complex but awesome elasticsearch feature be sure to read the [official documentation](http://www.elasticsearch.org/guide/reference/api/percolate/)
+Percolate is a complex but awesome Elasticsearch feature, so be sure to read the [official documentation](http://www.elasticsearch.org/guide/reference/api/percolate/)

 # Register a percolator